 The standard deviation is calculated by first calculating the average.
 This is done by adding all the values and dividing by the period.
 You then subtract the mean of each number and then square the result.
 You should then calculate the mean of those squared differences and find their square root.

 This might sound to be difficult for most traders.
 However, as we have written before, you just need to know how to apply and interpret the indicator.

-How to Read and Use the Relative Volatility Index
+How to Read and Trade with the Relative Volatility Index

 There are two main ways of interpreting the RVI.
 When it is applied, the RVI value moves from zero to 100.
 The main lines to watch are 20 and 80.